TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/CreatePages/Index.rst

 ====================

-To follow this tutorial you need to have a few pages in your page tree and some example content elements on these pages.
+To follow this tutorial you need to have a few pages in your page tree and some content elements on those pages.
 You also need a basic site configuration.

 ..  _load-example-data: